denekm/reading-notes/class6.md

 # Dynamic web pages with JavaScript

-•What is JavaScript: It is a programming language which lets us apply complex features on our websites.
-•Strings- are pieces of text and it is in quotes •(APIs)
+•What is JavaScript: It is a programming language which lets us apply complex features on our websites •Strings- are pieces of text and it is in quotes •(APIs)
 -Application Programming Interfaces